OpenDSA/OpenDSA/RST/en/VisFormalLang/RegEx.rst

    :math:`0 + (- + \lambda)((1+2+\ldots +9)(0+1+2+\ldots +9)^{*})`

-   What is acceptable, and not acceptable?
+   Q: What is acceptable for this language, and what is not acceptable?

+Q: Can every finite set of strings be described by a R.E.?

 Now that we have defined what regular expressions are, a good question to ask is: Why do we need them?
 In particular, we already know two ways to define a language.